The IT Stack We Deployed for a 10-Person Accounting Firm

 What Network Hardware Does a 10-Person Business Need?

-We deployed the UniFi Cloud Gateway Max to address both problems: VLANs to isolate guest traffic from the internal financial network, and proper QoS to eliminate the bufferbloat that was degrading video calls under filing load.
-Consumer routers don't give you either — no VLAN support, no centralized device inventory, no logging when an unexpected device joins the network.
+We deployed the UniFi Cloud Gateway Max to address both problems: VLANs to isolate guest traffic from the internal financial network, and QoS controls to reduce the bufferbloat that was degrading video calls under filing load.
+Most consumer routers do not provide the controls needed here — no VLAN support, no centralized device inventory, no logging when an unexpected device joins the network.

 Hardware Deployed: